angular/protractor/docs/browser-setup.md

 Appendix A: Using with the Protractor Library
 ---------------------------------------------

-If you are not using the Protractor runner (for example, you're using Mocha) and you are setting up webdriver yourself, you will need to create a capabilities object and pass it in to the webdriver builder.
+If you are not using the Protractor runner and you are setting up webdriver yourself, you will need to create a capabilities object and pass it in to the webdriver builder.
 The `webdriver.Capabilities` namespace offers some preset options.
 See [the webdriver capabilities source](https://code.google.com/p/selenium/source/browse/javascript/webdriver/capabilities.js).

 ```javascript
 driver = new webdriver.Builder().